mcmire/dotfiles/README.md

 file ends in .erb it will be evaluated as an ERB template and the resulting content will copied to the dotfile (@options refer to the options parsed from the command line).
-The script takes care not to overwrite any files, unless you specify --force-update or --force-all.
+The script takes care not to overwrite any files, unless you specify --force-templates or --force-all.
 If you want to know what it will do before running it for real, say `script/install --verbose --dry-run`.

 ## Author